rabees/sample-business-website/README.md

 This repository contains the source code for a sample business website.
 It is a responsive website designed for showcasing business information and services.
 It provides an engaging user experience and presents the company's offerings to potential clients.

+## Tech Stack

+This Sample Business Website is built using the following technologies:

+- **React**: JavaScript library for building user interfaces.
+- **HTML**: Markup language for creating the website structure.
+- **CSS**: Styling language for designing the website layout and appearance.

 ## Table of Contents

 - [Installation](#installation)